BeameryEdge/pigging/README.md

 # Pigging

-Pigging is a Python library created by Beamery's Edge team that helps building robust, reliable and scalable data engineering pipelines.
+Pigging is a Python library created by Beamery's Edge team that helps data engineers increase transparency and reliability when building ETL scripts.

 #### About the name